tiagoalexandrecs/tiagoalexandrecs/README.md

 <p>
     I'm a Full Stack Developer and an Electrical Engineering undergraduate at Universidade de São Paulo (USP)<br>
     </br>
     Despite my interest on energy sources and power generation, I found an even greater passion on coding and web technologies.
-Since then, I have been studying numerous languages and tools, as well as developing both hardskills and softskills related this programming world!  <br>
+Since then, I have been studying numerous languages and tools, as well as developing both hardskills and softskills related to this programming world!  <br>
 </p>

 <br/>